-Sansho pepper is a rare pepper with notes of yuzu and acidity that has a very lively, bewitching nose!
+Sansho pepper is a rare pepper with yuzu and tangy notes.
+It has a very lively, bewitching nose!
 An exceptional intensity that must absolutely be discovered!

-Packaging : Resealable bag - conservation of aromas.
+Packaging : 10g resealable bag - conservation of aromas.

 Warning: Last items in stock!

-Sansho pepper is distinguished by its round shape, similar to small green berries.
+Sancho pepper is distinguished by its round shape, similar to small green berries.
 Its taste is powerful and its aromas strongly developed.

-David Vanille's choice: I have chosen to present you the Sansho pepper because of its aromatic qualities.
+David Vanille's choice: I have chosen to present the Sansho pepper because of its aromatic qualities.
 This rare pepper brings a real originality to your recipes without distorting them.

 pepper berries are harvested in June, just before the seeds develop.
 After harvesting, the sansho pepper berries are left to dry.
 It is in the sun that they will split in half.
 This is when the fruit is extracted from the pericarp.

-Both powerful, black pepper is, however, less aromatic than Sansho pepper.
-Moreover, the production of sansho pepper is limited to a few tons per year and is exclusively of Japanese origin, whereas black pepper is grown in many countries and produced on a large scale.
+Both powerful, black pepper is however less aromatic than Sansho pepper.
+Moreover, the production of Sansho pepper is limited to a few tons per year and is exclusively of Japanese origin, whereas black pepper is grown in many countries and produced on a large scale.

-Then, Sansho pepper has been incorporated into many Japanese culinary preparations.
+Afterwards, Sansho pepper has been incorporated into many Japanese culinary preparations.
 Its unique taste and rarity have earned it a place of honour in religious offerings.

 Today, Sanshô pepper grows wild in the south of Honshu Island.
 80% of the cultivation of this rare pepper is native to this region: Wakayama.